 Analysts have used technical indicators for years.
 They analyze historical data, looking at past price movements to speculate on the future price direction of financial instruments.
 These indicators rely on patterns and gather price, volume, or open interest data.

-It's crucial to understand that technical indicators work reactively; they don't predict the future but measure the risk and potential returns.
+It's crucial to understand that technical indicators work reactively.
+They don't predict the future but measure risk and potential returns.
 This insight helps traders determine the best times to enter or exit a trade.

 This article will explore a less common technical indicator—the ADX indicator.
 ADX stands for Average Directional Movement Index.
 What makes this indicator impressive is its ability to spot stocks about to start a new uptrend, resulting in returns of 5 to 10 times their initial price.
 That's the secret of the ADX indicator—identifying stocks with strong uptrends.

 This works especially well in bullish market conditions, where stocks can easily achieve returns of 100-1000x within months.
-Stocks like Pinterest, Snapchat, Fastly, and DataDog have all seen 5-10x returns when the ADX indicator was triggered on their charts (I encourage readers to backtest).
+Stocks like Pinterest, Snapchat, Fastly, and DataDog all saw 5-10x returns when the ADX indicator was triggered on their charts (I encourage readers to backtest).
 If you had used the ADX, it would have correctly identified these stocks.
-Look at the chart below to see the ADX in action and get a sense of what we'll discuss in this article.
+Look at the chart below to see the ADX in action and understand what we'll discuss in this article.
 When you finish reading, you'll see that the indicator is straightforward and easy to use.

 How It Is Calculated